Bristol, Connecticut: Other attractions

 Located in Bristol are the American Clock & Watch Museum, Imagine Nation, A Museum Early Learning Center, Bristol Military Memorial Museum, Bristol Historical Society Museum, Witch's Dungeon Classic Movie Museum, and the Harry Barnes Memorial Nature Center which is part of the Environmental Learning Centers of Connecticut.
 There is also a Polish-American Dożynki festival every September, at St Stanislaus Church.

 Sports

 Bristol has a summer collegiate baseball team called the Bristol Blues who play home games at Muzzy Field.

 Muzzy Field is one of the oldest ballparks in the United States.
 In 2012 and 2013, the City of Bristol approved funding for a significant renovation project of the historic ballpark.

 Bristol hosts the Little League New England and Mid-Atlantic Regional playoffs every August at the A. Bartlett Giamatti Little League Center.
+Bristol is also the hometown of Aaron Hernandez.

 Parks and recreation

 Parks in Bristol include Peck, Page, Rockwell, Bracket, Barnes Nature Center, Indian Rock, and Forestville Memorial.
 The city is also home to Lake Compounce (1846), the oldest continuously operated amusement park in North America, and to the New England Carousel Museum.